 For example, the sale of the property to pay back the loan is already in place at the time of taking the loan.
 Open loans are given without the exit yet fixed, so you are given “up to” a certain period.
 We can discuss your options here and which lenders best fit your needs.

 Given the specialist nature of the loan – i.e. it’s for a specific short term purpose – the interest rates can be higher than traditional term loans.

-You can sometimes choose to have the interest payments 'rolled up', which means you don’t have to pay monthly but instead pay a lump sum at the end of the agreed term.
-This makes it useful for those without the required funding at the early stages of receiving the loan.
+You can sometimes choose to have the interest payments 'rolled up', which means you pay a lump sum at the end of the agreed term.
+This can make it a useful finance type for those without the required funding at the early stages of receiving the loan.

 It’s a good product for renovations and refurbishments because you get funds really quickly to allow you to start the works immediately.

 In fact, bridging loans are often used to convert properties into a state where a lender can provide a commercial mortgage.
 Not all properties are eligible for certain types of mortgages – you can use bridging finance to get the work done and get the property into a state where you can exit into a full term mortgage.